Jamal Sowell: Career

+During Sowell's tenure, the organization organized the largest trade mission to Israel in the state's history on behalf of the Governor.
+The goal of the mission was to strengthen ties between Florida and the State of Israel.
 The Florida delegation met with Prime Minister Benjamin Netanyahu, and two Israeli Cabinet members, the Minister of Science, Ofir Akunis, and the Minister of Strategic Affairs, Gilad Erdan, to discuss ways to strengthen relations between Florida and Israel in a variety of areas including space technologies, cybersecurity, emergency management, increasing trade, and investments.
 They also met with executives from EL AL airlines.
 This mission was a natural continuation for Sowell because of his time working in Israel and experience in college advocating for the U.S.-Israel relationship.

 Sowell led Enterprise Florida, Inc. (EFI) throughout the COVID-19 pandemic.
 Sowell assisted the administration in leading EFI through the national recession as the Governor led Florida's remarkable economic recovery.
 Sowell served on the Governor's "Re-Open Florida Task Force" executive committee.
 The Governor lauded Sowell's leadership of Enterprise Florida, stating "I want to thank EFI for keeping Florida top of mind for investors and job creators, assisting existing Florida companies expand globally and maintaining programs that help all Florida businesses succeed."

-Prior to becoming CEO of EFI, Sowell was selected by Port Tampa Bay President and CEO Paul Anderson as the served as Chief of Staff for Port Tampa Bay.
-Port Tampa Bay is Florida's largest port by acreage and a key economic engine in the Tampa Bay region, generating $17.2 billion of total economic value.
-During his time in Tampa Bay, Sowell was appointed by the Pinellas County Commission to the Pinellas County Economic Development Council to help develop programs for economic development and trade opportunities for the Tampa Bay community.
-During this time, Governor-elect Ron DeSantis selected Sowell to be on the transition advisory committee on the economy composed of Florida's most recognized experts to help the Governor-elect shape the future of Florida's economy.